IlyaPridanov/rsschool-cv/cv.md

 I would very much like to successfully complete my studies at the **R S School**.

+## Experience

 July - August 2019 completed an internship at Euromedia.

-August - October - trained in League A.
+August 2020 - October 2020 - trained in League A.

-From January to the present, I have been coding remotely at Pixelplus.
+From January 2020 to the present, I have been coding remotely at Pixelplus.

+## Language

+Only Russian :)

 ## My skills
 * HTML5